MicrosoftDocs/azure-stack-docs/azure-stack/hci/includes/hci-vm-sign-in-set-subscription.md

 ms.date: 10/11/2024
 ---

-1. [Connect to a server](../manage/azure-arc-vm-management-prerequisites.md#connect-to-the-cluster-directly) on your Azure Local system.
+1. [Connect to a server](../manage/azure-arc-vm-management-prerequisites.md#connect-to-the-cluster-directly) on your Azure Local instance.

 1. Sign in.
 Type: